Flekay/The-Farmer-Was-Replaced/README.md

 ## farming scripts

-- `farmHay(farmAmount)`: This script allows you to farm a specified amount of hay on your farm.
+- `farmHay(count)`: This script allows you to farm a specified amount of hay on your farm.
 You can use it to automate the process of farming hay in the game.

 - `farmWood(farmAmount)`: Use this script to farm a specified amount of wood on your farm.
 It can help you automate the process of farming wood in the game.